Emergency alerts, desks barricading doors, shoes abandoned in the grass: How the FSU mass shooting upended the campus

 “We will be entering into this Holy Week in a different way this year,” Farabaugh added.
 “I don’t have any spiritual conclusions.
 I only say that as we enter into this service, many of us were thrust into service today.”

-CNN’s Sara Smart, Nick Valencia, Dalia Faheid, Elise Hammond and Asya McDonald contributed to this report.
+CNN’s Sara Smart, Nick Valencia, Dalia Faheid, Elise Hammond, Asya McDonald and Hanna Park contributed to this report.

 The-CNN-Wire